hsintzuli/Easy-Notify/README.md

 ## Features
 - Send real-time/scheduled notifications by Web-Push or WebSocket
    - Web-Push : Need the authorization of your clients and let them receive messages even though your web app is not in the foreground. **Re-engage your clients with Web-Push notifications!**
-   - WebSocket : Do not need the clients' authorization but only appears on your website. **Notify all the visitors landing on your website with upcoming activities by WebSocket!**
+   - WebSocket : Does not need the clients' authorization but only appears on your website. **Notify all the visitors landing on your website with upcoming activities by WebSocket!**
 - Create channels for each App to further separate the environment
 - Track the status and delivered rate of all the notifications
 - Capture the tendency of the numbers of subscribers
-- Send notifications with customize configuration
+- Send notifications with customizing the configuration
-- Quickly get start with fully documented NPM library for Front-End and demo website
+- Quickly get started with fully documented NPM library for Front-End and demo website
 - Scalable architecture for users with thousands of subscribers

 --------------